Informfully/Documentation/docs/source/database.rst

      - Lead of the article.
    * - ``body``
      - Array of Objects
      - Contains the article text as paragraphs.
-The paragraphs are objects of the array and they have two properties: type (String) and text.
+The paragraphs are objects of the array, and they have two properties: type (String) and text.
    * - ``url``
      - String
      - URL through which the article can be accessed.